Here's the Next Stock I'm Going to Buy

 When investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*

-David and Tom just revealed what they believe are the ten best stocks for investors to buy right now... and Bill.com Holdings, Inc. wasn't one of them!
+David and Tom just revealed what they believe are the ten best stocks for investors to buy right now... and Morgan Stanley wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 *Stock Advisor returns as of November 20, 2020